lura00/D8S-Dashboards/README.md

 - **Visualizations**: Tools like Grafana, Dash, or custom solutions built with JavaScript can be used to create dashboards that are both functional and visually appealing.

 ## Summary
-**D8S AI-driven dashboards** provide valuable and accessible information to both technical and non-technical decision-makers.
+**No Name Solutions** provide valuable and accessible information to both technical and non-technical decision-makers.
 The project focuses on simplicity and efficiency, with dashboards that offer clear insights through relevant metrics and data visualizations.